amblinK581/apple-vision-pro-reviews-nlp/README.md

 Our analysis reveals that while customers generally view the Apple Vision Pro positively, they express concerns regarding its price and certain AR/VR features.
 These findings provide valuable insights for future product enhancements and marketing strategies.

-How to Use This Repository

-	1. Data: The data/ folder contains the cleaned dataset of Quora reviews.
-	2. Scripts: The scripts/ folder includes Python code for data cleaning, topic modeling, feature prediction, and sentiment analysis.
-	3. Results: The results/ folder contains visualizations, topic models, and sentiment analysis results.
-	4. Report: The final project report is available in the docs/ folder.

 Requirements